direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/tree/{workflow}?op=vars
 ```

-Gets a list of variables in a workflow
+Gets a list of variables in a workflow.

 #### Parameters